MySQL

 In this article, you will learn what an SQL trigger is, what types of triggers exist, why SQL triggers are useful, and how to use one in a complete example.

 In this article, you will learn what SQL triggers are, how they work, and how to use them in your database.
-Follow this guide and become an expert on SQL triggers!

 What Is a Trigger in SQL?

-• INSERT: a new row is inserted in the table.
+• INSERT: A new row is inserted in the table.

-• UPDATE: an existing row of the table gets updated.
+• UPDATE: An existing row of the table gets updated.

-• DELETE: a row in the table gets deleted.
+• DELETE: A row in the table gets deleted.

 Thus, when an INSERTUPDATE, or DELETE SQL query is performed, the RDBMS takes care of automatically firing the corresponding trigger.
+You can find more about sql db triggers in the dedicated documentation pages below:

 Let's learn more about what types of SQL triggers are available.